 One time I impulsively dropped $600 on a coat I didn’t need (pictured above).
 There are a million other things I could have done with that $600, but I loved the coat and it made me happy.
 I call it my Indiana Jones coat.
 To date it’s one of my favorite things in my closet, and I wear it all the damn time.

 The photographer you like may be $2400 or $20,000.
-If wedding pictures are important to you and you really like someone particular (and of course, financially you could make it happen), you will not regret hiring them.
+If wedding pictures are important to you and you really like someone particular (and of course, financially you could make it happen), you will not regret it.